Group Sequential Design with Posterior and Posterior Predictive Probabilities: Introduction

-To ensure sequential designs reliably inform decision making, the error probabilities associated with their decision procedures must be controlled.
+To ensure GSDs reliably inform decision making, the error probabilities associated with their decision procedures must be controlled.
 These error probabilities are the probabilities of making incorrect decisions across all analyses, such as stopping for success when $H_0$ is true or not stopping for success under $H_1$.
 The error probabilities of sequential designs are typically controlled by selecting suitable sample sizes and decision thresholds for the repeated analyses.
-Popular methods for selecting decision thresholds adjust for the inflated type I error risk linked to early stopping for success in group sequential designs \citep{pocock1977group,o1979multiple, demets1994interim}.
-Decision thresholds related to early stopping for failure have historically been chosen using stochastic curtailment procedures \citep{halperin1982aid,lachin2005review}.
+Popular methods for selecting decision thresholds adjust for the inflated type I error risk linked to early stopping for success in GSDs \citep{pocock1977group,o1979multiple, demets1994interim}.
+Decision thresholds related to early stopping for failure have historically been chosen using stochastic curtailment procedures \citep{halperin1982aid,spiegelhalter1986monitoring,lachin2005review}.
 These procedures advocate for stopping if there is a low probability of achieving the experiment's objective in its remaining stages given the available data and assumptions about the future data.
 The aforementioned methods were developed with a primary focus in frequentist design of experiments.

 Bayesian methods provide a formal and intuitive framework for early stopping in sequential designs based on posterior summaries.
 For example, the experiment can be stopped for success at any analysis if the posterior probability that $H_1$ is true exceeds the corresponding decision threshold.
 Posterior predictive probabilities \citep{rubin1984bayesianly,gelman1996posterior,berry2010bayesian,saville2014utility} quantify the probability that the posterior probability that $H_1$ is true at a future analysis exceeds its decision threshold.
 The experiment can be stopped for success or failure depending on whether this posterior predictive probability is sufficiently large or small.
 Posterior predictive probabilities serve as a Bayesian analog to stochastic curtailment with fewer explicit assumptions about the future data, which are generated based on the current posterior.
-Even when Bayesian posterior summaries inform decision making, sample sizes and decision thresholds are often chosen to control the frequentist error probabilities of sequential designs.
-Clinical regulators require strict control of error probabilities \citep{fda2019adaptive}, but the frequentist error probabilities of Bayesian designs are of much broader interest (see e.g., \citet{jenkins2011power, deng2024metric}).